 (1966) The Las Vegas Hillbillys

-- The Plot: Woodrow Wilson Weatherby (Ferlin Husky) inherits a badly in debt casino in Las Vegas from his uncle.
-On his way to check the place out, he meets up with Jayne.
+This 1966 film featured country singer Ferlin Husky as Woodrow Wilson who inherited a badly in debt casino in Las Vegas from his uncle.
+On his way to check the place out, he meets up with Tawny (Jayne).
 Once they find the casino the realize that it’s really nothing but on old run down barn.
 So, with help from his buddy Jeepers (Don Bowman) they decide to organize a country music show and make their casino, the Golden Circle, a success.